 Using your debit card to withdraw money at another bank’s ATM will cost you a few dollars in fees and the same is true if you’re taking a cash advance from your account, with a teller.
 The fee may be calculated as a flat dollar amount or as a percentage of what you withdraw.
 Some banks charge a higher fee for taking cash advances from banks that are located outside the U.S.

 Compared to a credit card cash advance, the fees are roughly the same but the difference is you’re not paying interest on the money you withdraw.
-Many credit card issuers charge anywhere from 25 to 29 percent interest on cash advances, so using your debit card instead is a much less expensive option.
+Many credit card issuers charge anywhere from 25% to 29% APR on cash advances, so using your debit card instead is a much less expensive option.

-To give you an idea of what the top 10 banks charge their customers for taking a debit card cash advance, check out the table below to see how they add up.
+To give you an idea of what the top banks charge for taking a debit card cash advance, check out the table below to see how they add up.